Newer specification draft (version 1.1.15) -- not completed.

 void OpenJIT_invokespecial(...)

-structure, and find out whether we are invoking the methods in the ancestor classes (super).OpenJIT_invokesuper_quick
+CHECK_SELF_MODIFYING)methodblock of the caller.methodblock structure, and find out whether we are invoking the methods in the ancestor classes (super).OpenJIT_invokesuper_quick, and jump to OpenJIT_invokesuper_quick().RESOLVE_NATIVE_OR_COMPILE)mb->CompiledCode.void OpenJIT_invokesuper_quick(...)

 void OpenJIT_invokestatic(...)